osvobo/iCAT/instructions-short.md

 ### Part 5: General usage
 These instructions can be used to mount and image zebrafish embryos between 0 – 4 dpf using iCAT and Zeiss AxioExaminer microscope equipped with LSM900 confocal scan head.
 Other specimens can be imaged as well.
 If needed, simply use larger FEP tubes to image larger samples.
-In such a case, however, the chamber needs to be modified.
+In such a case, however, the 'chamber' needs to be modified.
 Using the iCAT in combination with other upright microscopes should be possible however this has not been tested. <br>
 1. Cut 9 cm of FEP tube. <br>
 2. Insert the FEP tube inside the 'FEP adapter'.
 Attach 1 cm of the silicone rubber tube to the end of the FEP tube. <br>
 3. Cover dechorionated embryos with 0.8 % low melting imaging grade agarose with 0.5x Tricaine mesylate on a 3 cm cell culture dish. <br>